jenciso/kvm-provision/README.md

 sudo rm -f ${DATA_DIR}/${VM}/${VM}-cidata.iso
 ```

-To delete a vm named `centos7`
+To destroy the vm named `centos7`
 ```
 ./del-vm.sh centos7
 ```

-### Add-ons
+### TIPS

-* How to add a second disk
+* How to add a second disk?

+This will add 60GB disk:
 ```
 ./add-disk.sh -n centos7 -d vdb -s 60G
 ```
 > Its name will be /dev/vdb

+* How to download the centos7 cloud image in slow internet connections?

-* If your download is very slow, you could use -c flag to continue download using wget
+If your download is slower, you could use `-c` flag to continue downloading to get after each broke connections

 ```
 sudo wget -c http://cloud.centos.org/centos/7/images/CentOS-7-x86_64-GenericCloud.qcow2   -O /var/lib/libvirt/boot/CentOS-7-x86_64-GenericCloud.qcow2
 ```